Orthogonal Mode Decomposition for Finite Discrete Signals: The intrinsic phase function and instantaneous frequency of the finite-length discrete signals

-In this paper, the method for obtaining the intrinsic phase function and the intrinsic instantaneous frequency of a real signal based on the parity component decomposition is presented.
-This method has the characteristics of simple calculation and clear physical meaning.
-In some typical examples, the results obtained by using this method are the same as those obtained by using Hilbert transform.
+This paper presents a method for obtaining the intrinsic phase function and the instantaneous frequency of a real signal based on the parity decomposition.
+This method is simple in calculation and clear in physical meaning.
+In some typical examples, the results obtained using this method are the same as those obtained using the Hilbert transform.

-For $ \boldsymbol{u} = [u(-l), u(-l+1),\hdots, u(0),\hdots, u(l-1), u(l)]^T, \boldsymbol{u} \in R^n $,let $ \boldsymbol{u_{inv}} $ be in reverse order of $\boldsymbol{u}$, that is $ \boldsymbol{u_{inv}} = [u(l), u(l-1),\hdots, u(0), \hdots, u(-l+1), u(-l)]^T$,and let:
+For $ \boldsymbol{u} = [u(-l), u(-l+1),\hdots, u(0),\hdots, u(l-1), u(l)]^T, \boldsymbol{u} \in R^n $, let $ \boldsymbol{u_{inv}} $ be in reverse order of $\boldsymbol{u}$, that is $ \boldsymbol{u_{inv}} = [u(l), u(l-1),\hdots, u(0), \hdots, u(-l+1), u(-l)]^T$, and let: